michelvankessel/granadeiro/INSTALL.md

-Building Granadeiro
+Building USDI
 ================

-See doc/build-*.md for instructions on building the various elements of the Granadeiro reference implementation of Granadeiro.
+See doc/build-*.md for instructions on building the various elements of the USDI reference implementation of USDI.